lindsayrr8/lindsayrr8.github.io/_posts/2025-03-10-my-new-blog-post.md

 The basic scatter plot with just 2 variables does look quite simple, but in reality, there are often many factors or "variables" acting on your data to produce a given outcome.

 As in this case, weight is one, but not the only variable that has a relationship with the MPG a car sees.
-The `mtcars` dataset itself has 11 variables (or columns) associated with each car.
-How do you visualize and explore relationships between so many variables at once?
+The `mtcars` dataset itself has 11 variables (or columns) associated with each car. **How do you visualize and explore relationships between so many variables at once?**

 ### Meet: the scatter plot matrix:

+Thankfully, one option we have available to us is to create a **scatter plot matrix.** This can also be done using either base `R` or `ggplot2`, and we will do so to compare the two.

+A scatter plot matrix is good for **comparing multiple numerical variables at the same time.** It is also a good place to start with exploratory data analysis because it allows you to create just one initial visualization rather than many combinations.